Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 <b>

 > ### 2.2 Create splines from points
->> Some parameters will be defined here; incorrect parameters will result in inaccuracies in the created spline (surface)
+>> In this step, some parameters will be defined here; incorrect parameters will result in inaccuracies in the created spline.
 <p align="center">
 <img src=https://github.com/Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/blob/main/image/2.2a%20create%20splines%20from%20points.JPG width="600"
 <br/>